 Physicians need to know about one of the most important legal documents physicians can use and those are wills.
-But in the financial planning process, estate planning and wills are naturally overlooked based on displeasure to talking about death.
+But in the financial planning process, estate planning and wills are naturally overlooked based on displeasure talking about death.

 I hesitate to write on the topic because I know that the subject of death, or worse – medical incapacitation – puts everyone a bit on edge.

 It’s already hard enough to reach out to a financial advisor when you have six figures worth of debt to contend with.
 It takes a lot of courage for many people to make that first call or send that first email to ask for help.
 So many people think that finding themselves with a high level of student loan debt is their fault.
 That leads to thinking that you may not have any reason to have a will.

 Are you wondering if you need to have a will?
 You’re in luck because we have the answer: you do.

 Anyone with a job and a bank account should have a will.

 How about your health?
 Do you have a body that you’d like to stay healthy for the next fifty to seventy or so years?
 As a physician, you know better than anyone that health can turn on a dime.

 You also know that you could find yourself as a patient, incapacitated and unable to communicate your wishes and your needs.

 Wills aren’t just about financial matters.
 They are about any type of legal decision that needs to be made when you can’t make it for yourself.

 If you have minor children, property, a business, personal effects of monetary or significant personal value, a steady income, debt, a spouse, or significant other then you have need of a will for both financial reasons and health reasons.